AndyHuntYork/AudioKit-Course-Materials/9-AKFMSynthInstrument/README.md

 ![alt text](TouchEvents.png)

 You can see that both the `Touch Up Inside` and `Touch Up Outside` events are connect to our `stopC` function.
 You should also note that the `Touch Down` event is connected to `Play C`.

+## Editing Sounds

+Now that you have an understanding on how `AKFMSynth` encapsulates `AKFMOscillator` to be a playable, polyphonic instrument, try changing the sounds to be something that you would imagine performing or composing with.
+If you haven't used Playgrounds yet, here's a good chance to explore them.
+Since `AKFMSynth` is a wrapper for `AKFMOscillator`, you can get an idea of what sounds are possible by going to the [AKFMOscillator playground](http://audiokit.io/playgrounds/FM%20Oscillator/) (the link is a video of that particular playground in action).

+We've included five presets in that Playground to explore:

+* Stun Ray
+* Wobble
+* Fog Horn
+* Buzzer
+* Spiral
+* Randomize

+I'd encourage you to explore these presets, experiment with different values to get the sounds you like, and use those in your polyphonic `AKFMSynth` app!